 To solve (6), we need to take care of, (6b), (6c) and (4f).
 One method is mixed-integer programming.
 It is possible that binary variables can be used to deal with integer constraints (4f) using Big-M formulation.
 Also, bilinear terms in (6b) and (6c) can be approximated using McCormick envelopes, leading to additional binary variables.
 As a result, a number of binary variables are introduced and we observed that it is almost impossible to obtain a single feasible solution.
-Instead, in this work, we use NLP which can solve (6b) as nonlinear constraints and (6c) as complementarity constraints.
-We describe how we solve (4f) using NLP through complementarity constraints in Sec IV-B.
+Instead, we use NLP which can solve (6b) as nonlinear constraints and (6c) as complementarity constraints.